-TAKE one pound of the best Lisbon sugar, nineteen pounds of water, mix the white and shell of an egg, then beat it up to a lather; then let it boil, and strain it off: you must let it simmer over a charcoal fire, till it diminish to half a pint; then put in a large spoonful of orange-slower water.
+Put a pound of the best Lisbon sugar to nineteen pounds of water, mix the white and shell of an egg, then beat it up to a lather; then let it boil, and strain it off: let it simmer over a charcoal fire, till it diminish to half a pint; then put in a large spoonful of orange-slower water.

-To make Spanish fritters.
+To make Spanish Fritters.

-TAKE the infide of a roll, and flice it in three; then foak it in milk; then pass it through a batter of eggs, fry them in 2 oil; when almost done, repass them in another batter; then let them fry till they are done, draw them off the oil, and lay them in a dish; over every pair of fritters you must throw cinnamon, small coloured sugar-plumbs, and clarified sugar.
+Stree the infide of a roll in three; then foak it in milk; there pais it through a batter of eggs, fry them in oil; when almost done, repais them in another batter; then let them fry till they are done, draw them off the oil, and lay them in a dish; over every pair of fritters, throw cinnamon, small coloured sugarplumbs, and clarified sugar.